 There is a definite rhythm to the college years.
 Some students move through the years, and the sequence, flawlessly, and other students may hit roadblocks or move forward and backward on occasion.
 For parents, it is helpful to keep in mind that there is a natural rhythm and growth.
 Your student’s needs and goals during each year and/or phase of the college journey may change.
 Your student may or may not be aware of the changes, but if you can keep them in mind, you may be better able to help your student at each stage of the journey.

 Sophomore Slump — Your college student may experience a slump of sorts during the second year.
-She is no longer one of the ”new” students on campus and special attention is now going to the new class arriving.
+They are no longer one of the ”new” students on campus and special attention is now going to the new class arriving.
 There is an assumption that students have settled in by their sophomore year and are more on their own.
 The end of the college journey still seems a long way off, and students begin to take more upper level work which may prove more difficult.
 For some students, this is a time when transferring to another college looks enticing.
-It may be an important time to talk to your student about her dissatisfaction and whether a change will really help.
+It may be an important time to talk to your student about their dissatisfaction and whether a change will really help.
 For many students, the end of the sophomore year is also the time when they will need to declare a major and the decision may be intimidating.
 This is the year when students must settle into the middlework of the college experience.

 Senior Segue — In music, a segue is a transition from one section of music to another without a pause.
 During the senior year of college, much emphasis will be on the transition to career and work or graduate school.
-Your student may feel that she has just barely made the transition into college and it will be time to transition once again.
+Your student may feel that they have just barely made the transition into college and it will be time to transition once again.
 Many students are literally terrified as they face the abyss that seems to loom after college.
 The message is reinforced throughout the year.
 Students often complete their ”capstone course” in their major, completing their study of their field.
 Career Offices hold workshops on resume building, interviewing, and dressing for success.
-If your student is considering graduate school, she will be completing applications and taking qualifying exams.
-Students experience a series of ”lasts” as their do things for the final time.
-At the time in the spring semester when other students are choosing their classes for next fall, your student may especially experience the reality that she will not be returning next year.
+If your student is considering graduate school, they will be completing applications and taking qualifying exams.
+Students experience a series of ”lasts” as they do things for the final time.
+At the time in the spring semester when other students are choosing their classes for next fall, your student may especially experience the reality that they will not be returning next year.
 Your student will be simultaneously elated and terrified, but be ready to move on.

 Of course, each student will experience the rhythm of college differently.
 Some students may not experience the sequence in exactly four years.
 Some students will find a particular stage difficult and others may find the same experiences exhilarating.
 You may stand back and observe your student’s development, or you may feel that you need to step in and help your student navigate a particular phase.
-Knowing the natural rhythm will help you, as a coach, to help your student understand that what he is experiencing is natural and normal.
+Knowing the natural rhythm will help you, as a coach, to help your student understand that what they are experiencing is natural and normal.